-- (1) Certain expenses incurred or necessary for medical care, for you or your spouse or dependents; - (2) The purchase (excluding mortgage payments) of your principal residence; - (3) Payment of tuition and related educational fees for the next 12 months of post-secondary education for you or your spouse or dependents; - (4) The need to prevent the eviction of you from your principal residence (or a foreclosure on the mortgage on your principal residence); - (5) Payments for burial or funeral expenses for your deceased parent, spouse, children or dependents; or - (6) Expenses for the repair of damage to your principal residence that would qualify for the casualty deduction.
+- (1) Certain expenses incurred or necessary for medical care, for you or your spouse or dependents; - (2) The purchase (excluding mortgage payments) of your principal residence; - (3) Payment of tuition and related educational fees for the next 12 months of post-secondary education for you or your spouse or dependents; - (4) The need to prevent the eviction of you from your principal residence (or a foreclosure on the mortgage on your principal residence); - (5) Payments for burial or funeral expenses for your deceased parent, spouse, children or dependents; or

-A distribution will be considered as necessary to satisfy your immediate and heavy financial need only if:
+(6) Expenses for the repair of damage to your principal residence that would qualify for the casualty deduction.

-- (1) You have obtained all distributions, other than hardship distributions, and all nontaxable loans under all plans maintained by the Employer; - (2) Your Elective Deferrals will be suspended for six months after your hardship distribution has been processed; and - (3) The distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution).
+A distribution will be considered as necessary to satisfy your immediate and heavy financial need only if the distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution).